 The Strietelmeier Award Program was established in memory of David M. Strietelmeier, who was a lifelong and active member of IFT.
 He served on several Chicago Section and National committees.
 David’s goal was to assist professional members in obtaining networking opportunities and educational opportunities that would help them achieve gainful employment.
 For this reason, the Chicago Section IFT chose to honor the memory of David Strietelmeier by bestowing this annual award upon members of the Chicago Section IFT in need of career assistance.

-A Chicago Section IFT Scholarship committee will coordinate the award program and review award applications.
-The Scholarship Committee will award up to three $1,000 awards.
+A Chicago Section IFT Awards committee will coordinate the award program and review award applications.
+The Awards Committee will award up to three $1,000 awards.

 Applicants must be members of Chicago Section of IFT who are currently residing in the Chicago Section zip code boundaries only.
 (Zip codes eligible, first 3 digits: 600-619, 623, 625-627, 463 and 464).